alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-28-batiniyyah.md

 locale: en
 lang: en
 note: true
-excerpt: "The belief that Allah is incarnated in 'Ali or in any other being is sheer disbelief that excludes a person from Islam.
+summary: "The belief that Allah is incarnated in 'Ali or in any other being is sheer disbelief that excludes a person from Islam.
 Likewise, the belief that any being other than Allah (Glorified be He) can control the heavens and earth, is disbelief as well."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz